Unlimited Paid Time Off (PTO): Policy Guide (+ Free Template)

 Bottom Line

 For small businesses, unlimited PTO can improve morale and make your workplace more desirable, allowing you to attract top talent.
-A recent poll from Fortune showed that half of US workers would prefer unlimited PTO to a higher salary.
-It works best in a company with freedom and autonomy, affording trust between co-workers and creating the desired work-life balance.
 However, be sure when creating your unlimited paid time off (PTO) policy that you’re aware of state/federal leave laws and even local mandatory sick leave requirements that may impact the exact wording of your PTO policy.